geovannyAvelar/lukla/README.md

 This is a pretty simple project and it might be improved.

 - Write unit tests and improve the code testability;
+- Capability to create a heightmap based on a bounding box (instead of just use OSM tiles);
+- Support to different zoom levels when creating OSM tiles (lower zoom levels must use bigger DEM resolutions in order to maintain a good perfomance).
+Now, Lukla just support zoom levels bigger than 10;
+- Create a way to download SRTM30m files from NASA server;
+- Support to different image extensions (e.g.: maybe TIFF), instead of just PNG files;
+- An option to cache tiles in AWS S3 (or other cloud storages).